-The God Mic is a microphone that allows the sound engineer (or sometimes the director) to speak to everyone on stage during sound check.
+The God Mic is a microphone that allows the sound engineer (or sometimes the director) to speak to everyone on stage during sound check or rehearsal.
 It can be pumped into certain monitors, the main speakers, or everything as needed.

 Power a system up by moving from small to large.
 Turn on external AC, then sources, then mixer, then line-level devices/processors, then amps.
 Power down in reverse order: amps, then Line level devices/processors, then mixer, then sources, then AC.
 Doing so will help prevent accidental damage to equipment.

 The common cable for transmitting sound signal on the source end of things (microphones and instruments) is the XLR cable.
 Sound comes into the female connector and exits the male connector.

 A Direct Input Box (DI Box) allows an instrument cable (1/4 inch cable for guitars and keyboards) to be transferred to XLR.